cjcoyle/datasciencecoursera/Getting and Cleaning Data Project/CodeBook.md

 1. subject

 	- An integer variable that ranges from 1 to 30.
 	- This identifies the subject of the experiment.
 Each subject in the experiment has a unique numerical identifier.

 2. feature

 	- A factor variable
 	- This identifies the feature that is being measured for a given observation in the experiment.
 There are 66 features per subject in this data set.
 	- Each factor value is structured in a consistent format for easier comprehension.
 The structure is ordered as follows:

-	i.)
-Domain
+		1. Domain
 		- 2 possible values:
-			i.) time
+			1.) time
-			ii.) freq (frequency)
+			2.) freq (frequency)
-	ii.)
-Signal
+		2. Signal
 		- 2 possible values:
-			i.)
-Body
+			1. Body
-			ii.)
-Gravity
+			2. Gravity
-	iii.)
-Device
+		3. Device
 		- 2 possible values:
-			i.)
-Acc (accelerometer)
+			1. Acc (accelerometer)
-			ii.)
-Gyro (gyroscope)
+			2. Gyro (gyroscope)
-	iv.)
-Measurement (if applicable)
+		4. Measurement (if applicable)
 		- 3 possible values:
-			i.)
-Jerk (the change in acceleration)
+			1. Jerk (the change in acceleration)
-			ii.)
-Mag (magnitude, as measured by the Euclidean norm) iii.)
-JerkMag (jerk and magnitude)
+			2. Mag (magnitude, as measured by the Euclidean norm)
+			3. JerkMag (jerk and magnitude)
-	v.)
-Statistic
+		5. Statistic
 		- 2 possible values:
-			i.)
-Mean (average)
+			1. Mean (average)
-			ii.)
-StdDev (standard deviation)
+			2. StdDev (standard deviation)
-	vi.)
-Direction (if applicable)
+		6. Direction (if applicable)
 		- 3 possible values:
-			i.)
-X (x-direction)
+			1. X (x-direction)
-			ii.)
-Y (y-direction)
+			2. Y (y-direction)
-			iii.)
-Z (z-direction)
+			3. Z (z-direction)

 	- Examples of features include the following:

-	i.) freqBodyAccJerkMeanX
+		1. freqBodyAccJerkMeanX
 			- Domain: Frequency
 			- Signal: Body
 			- Device: Accelerometer
 			- Measurement: Jerk
 			- Statistic: Mean
 			- Direction: X

-	ii.) timeGravityAccStdDevY
+		2. timeGravityAccStdDevY
 			- Domain: Time
 			- Signal: Gravity
 			- Device: Accelerometer
 			- Measurement: None
 			- Statistic: Standard Deviation
 			- Direction: Y

-	iii.) freqBodyGyroJerkMagMean
+		3. freqBodyGyroJerkMagMean
 			- Domain: Frequency
 			- Signal: Body
 			- Device: Gyroscope
 			- Measurement: Jerk and Magnitude
 			- Statistic: Mean
 			- Direction: None

-	iv.)
-Use the code "levels(tidyData$features)" to retrieve all 68 values of this variable.
+		4. Use the code "levels(tidyData$features)" to retrieve all 68 values of this variable.

 3. activity

 	- A factor variable
 	- This identifies the activity performed by the subject.
 There are six possible activities in this data set:

-    	i.)
+    		1.)
 Walking
-    	ii.)
+    		2.)
 Walking Upstairs
-	iii.)
+		3.)
 Walking Downstairs
-    	iv.)
+    		4.)
 Sitting
-    	v.)
+    		5.)
 Standing
-    	vi.)
+    		6.)
 Laying

 4. meanValue

 	- A continuous, numerical variable
 	- The average value for the given observation